Cubs vs. Twins Player Props Betting Odds

 Bellinger Stats

-- Bellinger has put up 38 hits with nine doubles, a triple, seven home runs and 14 walks.
-He has driven in 20 runs with nine stolen bases.
+- Bellinger has nine doubles, a triple, seven home runs, 14 walks and 20 RBI (38 total hits).
+He's also stolen nine bases.

 Bellinger Recent Games